 I like to think of it as “old-school foundation meets a contemporary musical approach”, blending tried-and-true principals with today’s musical language.

 I offer private instruction out of my studio in the Chicago area.
-Lessons are typically 90 minutes in length, or if you prefer, sometimes a full 2-hour lesson is appropriate.
-Lessons are spaced 2 to 3 weeks apart.
+Lessons are typically either 60 or 90 minutes in length.
+60-minute lessons are spaced 1 to 2 weeks apart, and offer great consistency for the intermediate student.
+90-minute lessons 2 to 3 weeks apart and are most optimal for advanced students.
 I find this format advantageous over the more typical half-hour, once-a-week format offered by many music stores.
 I prefer more instruction time per lesson to cover a wide variety of subjects and concepts, and more time in between lessons for the student to digest and develop the material in their practice.
 Each lesson is recorded on a high-quality Zoom audio/video recorder so that the student can recall and reinforce the instruction they received.

 Although it can be somewhat difficult to fully demonstrate the art of ensemble playing in a one-on-one lesson (see the "Performance Coaching" section below for that), my teaching studio is set up complete with a mixer, high-quality isolation headphones (you're also encouraged to bring your own headphones or earbuds if you have a pair you like), a click track and many different types of play-along materials.
 I even use a talk-back microphone in order to communicate with students in their headphones while they play.